adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/Scenario 2 - Medium Visibility.md

 - Passwords are stronger (user changed to a personal OSINT-based password)
 - BUT the SOC still does **not respond** to alerts

-The attacker performs an OSINT-based password attack, gains access, runs more advanced post-exploitation steps, attempts persistence, performs partial cleanup, and leaves — while the SIEM logs everything, but the SOC ignores it.
+The attacker performs an OSINT-based password attack, gains access, runs advanced post-exploitation steps, establishes a hidden backdoor for future attacks, performs partial cleanup, and leaves — while the SIEM logs everything, but the SOC ignores it.

 ---